 There is NO TRUE STREAMING SERVICE…download and storage only.

 Supersapiens are today announcing a more complete platform with support for Android & iOS as well as workout downloads on both those platforms from Apple Health and from TrainingPeaks.
 Support for live display of glucose readings on most newer Garmin watches and Edge bike computers has also been re-iterated.

-Read More: My Experiences with Supersapiens
+Read More: Detailed Supersapiens Review

 the new Supersapiens app also has improved onboarding help.